 Technical Expertise: Health Care Reform, Health Disparities, HIV & Infectious Diseases

 Building Ryan White HIV/AIDS Program Recipient Capacity to Engage People Living with HIV in Health Care Access is a cooperative agreement between JSI and the Health Resources and Services Administration, HIV/AIDS Bureau.
-Through this training and technical assistance project, JSI builds on the work of two HRSA-funded initiatives: the 2013-2016 cooperative agreement, “Supporting the Continuum of Care: Building Ryan White Program Grantee Capacity to Enroll Eligible Clients in Affordable Care Act Health Coverage,” (known to recipients as the Affordable Care Enrollment (ACE) TA Center) and the 2014-2016 contract, “Health Literacy Project Targeting Adult and Young Black/African American Men who have Sex with Men.”
+This training and technical assistance (TA) project is known to recipients as the Access, Care, and Engagement (ACE) TA Center.
+The ACE TA Center project JSI builds on the work of two HRSA-funded initiatives: the 2013-2016 cooperative agreement, “Supporting the Continuum of Care: Building Ryan White Program Grantee Capacity to Enroll Eligible Clients in Affordable Care Act Health Coverage,” (also known as the ACE TA Center) and the 2014-2016 contract, “Health Literacy Project Targeting Adult and Young Black/African American Men who have Sex with Men.”

 RWHAP recipients and sub-recipients are a critical link between people living with HIV (PLWH) and interventions that improve their health outcomes.
 The ACE TA Center aims to help Ryan White HIV/AIDS Program recipients and sub-recipients support their clients, especially people of color, to navigate the health care environment through enrollment in health coverage and improved health literacy.